Make-Magazine/makezine/wp-content/plugins/the-events-calendar/readme.txt

 == Changelog ==

+= [4.8.2] 2019-03-04 =

+* Fix - Resolve console warnings around React key usage for Blocks Editor [121198]
+* Fix - Improve our `tribe_paged` sanitization, preventing themes to print the variable without and causing XSS security issues [123616]
+* Fix - Change ordering for Eventbrite Tickets on Event Aggregator, Ascending order by date is now the default [121979]
+* Tweak - Day light savings notice will now reset 4 times per year when using any UTC Timezone [123221]
+* Tweak - Start date for Event Aggregator is now required on Eventbrite Tickets [121979]
+* Language - 3 new strings added, 172 updated, 0 fuzzied, and 1 obsoleted

+= [4.8.1] 2019-02-14 =

+* Feature - Introduced new "(do not override)" default post status for Eventbrite imports in Event Aggregator.
+This preserves events' original statuses from Eventbrite.com upon import (e.g., "draft" events will not be automatically set to "publish" upon import) [112346]
+* Fix - Make sure the setting for "Default mobile view" is respected.
+Thanks to Kathleen, Tim and others for reporting this!
+[119271]
+* Fix - Apply block closer to price block [120108]
+* Tweak - Added new filter `tribe_aggregator_new_event_post_status_before_import` to allow for custom handling of an event's post status before EA an import is completed [112648]
+* Tweak - Added filters: `tribe_events_admin_js_ajax_url_data`
+* Tweak - Unload Image Widget Plus version 1.0.2 or older to Prevent it from creating fatals on The Events Calendar
+* Language - 2 new strings added, 150 updated, 1 fuzzied, and 0 obsoleted

+= [4.8.0.1] 2019-02-07 =

+* Fix - Modify extension dependency checking with new system to determine if it can load [122368]
+* Tweak - Prevent most extensions from loading if Event Tickets is on an older version to prevent conflicts [122368]

+= [4.8] 2019-02-05 =

+* Feature - Add check and enforce PHP 5.6 as the minimum version [116282]
+* Feature - Add system to check plugin versions to inform you to update and prevent site breaking errors [116841]
+* Tweak - Added filters: `tribe_not_php_version_names`
+* Deprecated - Constants MIN_ET_VERSION and MIN_COMMON_VERSION in Tribe__Events__Main, use $min_et_version property and no replacement for MIN_COMMON_VERSION
+* Deprecated - The `is_delayed_activation()`, `maybe_delay_activation_if_outdated_common()`, and `checkAddOnCompatibility()` method has been deprecated in `Tribe__Events__Main` in favor of new Dependency Checking System
+* Language - 7 new strings added, 139 updated, 0 fuzzied, and 1 obsoleted

+= [4.7.4] 2019-01-21 =

+* Fix - Display the tags block delimiter in the editor [119393]
+* Fix - Fixed a number of small layout bugs with the new Twenty Nineteen core theme [119689]
+* Fix - Save the "Event Options" when using the block editor [120168]
+* Fix - Filter correctly when in Classic Editor page [120137]
+* Fix - Give the ability to switch back from all day events in date time block [120266]
+* Fix - Properly align the search or create results [120460]
+* Fix - iCal export content for events created with the block editor [118679]
+* Fix - Moved the "Remove venue" button for a better user experience when removing venues from an event [120267]
+* Fix - Date/time block conflicts when clicking to open the block options [119413]
+* Fix - Layout bugs with the new Twenty Nineteen core theme [119689]
+* Fix - Include UTC dates meta on the event creation from the block editor [120399]
+* Tweak - Ensure we don't re-apply `wpautop()` to content that has had it removed [120562]
+* Tweak - Added `tribe_events_admin_js_ajax_url_data` filter to make filtering the JS vars of TEC's admin JS easier [116973]
+* Tweak - Adjusted content in the admin welcome page that users are brought to upon newly activating The Events Calendar [117795]
+* Tweak - Changed views: `blocks/event-tags`
+* Language - 3 new strings added, 21 updated, 1 fuzzied, and 5 obsoleted

+= [4.7.3] 2018-12-19 =

+* Tweak - Tweak the registration of the Event, Venue, and Organizer post types so they use some new post type labels introduced in WordPress 5.0 like `item_updated`, `item_scheduled`, etc. [119451]
+* Fix - Password protected events breaking the month view.
+Thanks to Lindsay, Simon and others for flagging this out!
+[117385]
+* Fix - Add proper capitalization for Event Price for Blocks Editor [119140]
+* Fix - Make sure Datetime Format for Datepickers are respected on the Blocks Editor [117428]
+* Fix - Correct text domain and remove old `events-gutenberg` [118656]
+* Fix - Properly display recurrence description on Blocks Editor view [119354]
+* Fix - Point support links to the correct places [117795]
+* Language - 27 new strings added, 106 updated, 0 fuzzied, and 13 obsoleted

 = [4.7.2] 2018-12-13 =

 * Feature - Added new action `tribe_events_before_event_template_data_date_display` and `tribe_events_after_event_template_data_date_display`
 * Tweak - Corrected font on time picker components in Event Date Time block [116907]
 * Tweak - Adjusted padding on the Event Date Time block [118697]
 * Tweak - Set default start time to 8:00am and default end time to 5:00pm in Event Date Time block [118112]
 * Fix - Corrected an issue where feature detection of async-process support would fire too many requests [118876]
 * Fix - Removed tribe_events_template_data()'s dependency on Events Calendar PRO, which could lead to a fatal error under some conditions [119263]
 * Fix - Made the Event Date Time block respect the timezone settings [118682]
 * Fix - Removed Price block dashboard gap [118683]
 * Fix - Made sure all block editor code for Meta saving is PHP 5.2 compatible
 * Fix - Prevented `undefined` from been displayed at the Event Date Time separator fields [119337]
-* Fix - Solved 500 error when trying to update an event [118058]
+* Fix - Solved 500 error when trying to update an event [118058]s

 = [4.7.1] 2018-12-05 =